ATT offers new Trailblazer Apprenticeship scheme from 2017

-The ATT's Handbook which details how to build the portfolio is here.
+The ATT's Handbook which details how to build the portfolio can be download below:

 One of the key differences under the Trailblazer is that all Apprentices will be required to sit an end-point assessment.
 This examination will be based on the specialist training to become a Tax Technician.
 However, it will not just examine technical aspects.
 It will also test the non-technical skills that the Apprentice will have demonstrated through the work based assignments.